Driving the steep unpaved road to Mount Parnassus

-Mount Parnassus is a high mountain pass at an elevation of 2.305m (7,562ft) above the sea level, located in Phthiotis, in southeastern Thessaly, central Greece.
+Mount Parnassus is a high mountain peak located in Phthiotis, in southeastern Thessaly of central Greece.
+A gravel road to the south of the peak ends at 2.270m (7,447ft) above the sea level.
 It's one of the highest roads of the country.

 Pic: Andre Э

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.